-- Provide training of staff working with students served by special education on symptom monitoring and protocols for responding is symptoms arise. - Task a staff member with the responsibility for visually monitoring the health of students and staff throughout the day.
+- Strictly enforce at-home health monitoring prior to arrival as school for both students and staff. - Provide consistent reinforcement to staff about self-monitoring of symptoms, the importance of remaining home if not feeling well, etc. - Provide training of staff working with students served by special education on symptom monitoring and protocols for responding is symptoms arise. - Task a staff member with the responsibility for visually monitoring the health of students and staff throughout the day.